 This page describes helpful information for troubleshooting a Stardog Cluster.

-The first thing to do when the cluster is experiencing trouble is check a few basic items in order to get your bearings on the situation.
+The first thing to do when the cluster is experiencing trouble is check a few basic items to get your bearings on the situation.
 This involves examining cluster membership to see if any nodes have been expelled or dropped, inspecting logs and metrics on each node, monitoring resource usage of each node, and checking for any common problems with timeouts that may be occurring.

-To check if any nodes have been expelled or dropped from the cluster use the
+To check if any nodes have been expelled or dropped from the cluster, use the

 cluster info command: